awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 increase the Amazon VPC quota for your target Region.
 The default Amazon VPC limit is five per Region.

 ### Changing input language
-This project uses AWS Transcribe Streaming to transcribe the source language stored in AWS Elemental MediaLive.
+This project uses AWS Transcribe Streaming to transcribe the source language stored in AWS MediaLive.
 The default source language for transcriptions is English (en-US).
 If your source content is in a different language, change the TranslateLanguage input when launching your CloudFormation template.
-In addition, you must edit the AWS Elemental MediaLive channel Output 5: english.
+In addition, you must edit the AWS MediaLive channel Output 5: english.
 Modify the Name Modifier language code from _en to your selected language.
 For example, if your selected language is Spanish (es-US), update the Name Modifier with _es when deploying the CloudFormation stack.
 You can also change the language code and language description as well.